Close

 Temasek does not have a divestment schedule.

-How else does Temasek engage the community?
+How does Temasek engage the community?

 Will the application of the Net Investment Returns (NIR) framework to Temasek’s expected returns result in any impact on Temasek?

-The NIR framework provides rules for determining how much the Government can spend on its Budget, based on the expected long term real rate of returns of the investment entities in the framework.
+The NIR framework provides rules for determining how much the Government can spend on its Budget, based on the expected long-term real rate of returns of the investment entities in the framework.

 • Temasek’s dividend policy;

-• Temasek’s strategies and operations as a long term investor; and
+• Temasek’s strategies and operations as a long-term investor; and

 • Temasek’s special responsibility under the Singapore Constitution to protect Temasek’s past reserves.